Instructor: Prof. Brian L. Evans

 2. A. O. Oppenheim and A. W. Willsky, Signals and Systems, 2nd ed., Pearson, 1996.

 16% Homework, 8% Mini-Projects, 4% Tune-up Tuesdays, 18% Midterm #1, 18% Midterm #2, 36% Final Exam.
 Midterm #1 (Thursday, Oct.
-5th) and midterm #2 (Thursday, Nov.
-16th) will be held during lecture.
-Final exam will be on Monday, Dec.
-18th, 9:00am-12:00pm.
-The University Q drop deadline is Wednesday, Nov.
-7th.
-Attending lecture helps you more efficiently use your time in learning the material.
+4th) and midterm #2 (Tuesday, Nov.
+20th) will be held during lecture.
+Final exam date is Wednesday, Dec.
+19th, 2:00-5:00pm.
+The University Q drop deadline is Friday, Oct.
+26th.
+Attending lecture will help you more efficiently use your time in learning the material.
 During lecture, please exclusively focus your use of laptops, smart phones and other electronics on following the lecture content.
 Plus and minus grades will be assigned.
 Request for regrading must be made in writing within one (1) week of the graded assignment being available to students in the class.
 Discussion of homework questions is encouraged.
 Please be absolutely sure to submit your own independent homework solutions.
-Late assignments will not be accepted.
+Late assignments are subject to a penalty of two points per minute late.

-The University of Texas at Austin recognizes e-mail as an official mode of university correspondence.
-You are responsible for reading your e-mail for university and course-related information and announcements: You are also responsible to keep the university informed about changes to your e-mail address: http://www.utexas.edu/its/policies/emailnotify.php
+The University of Texas at Austin considers e-mail as an official mode of university correspondence: https://cio.utexas.edu/policies/university-electronic-mail-student-notification-policy.
+You are responsible for following course-related information on the Canvas site for the course.

 University Honor Code